Here are just some of the ministries we support

-Assisting residents from the Canonsburg - Houston area, food pantry distribution occurs every third Saturday of the month from 9:00 AM until Noon.
+Assisting residents from the Canonsburg – Houston area, food pantry distribution occurs every third Saturday of the month from 8:30-10:00 AM.
 This wonderful ministry provides supplemental food resources to those families in our area who are in need.
 We serve 120 families monthly on average.
-Toys, clothes and household items are also made available to families.

-Clients must provide proof of income and residency plus social security information to qualify for assistance.
+Clients must provide proof of residency for assistance.

 We thank many area schools, churches, companies and area stores who donate food to the pantry throughout the year.
 We also appreciate the U.S. Postal Service who holds a large food drive in May donating over 15,000 pounds of collected food!